 If you are unable to care for your own nails, ask others for help.

-See your doctor if you have any medical problems with your scalp, mouth, skin, hands, or feet.
+See your healthcare provider if you have any medical problems with your scalp, mouth, skin, hands, or feet.

 Keep your feet clean and dry.
 Wear clean socks as often as possible.

 Use moisturizing lotion to keep your skin soft and prevent cracking and peeling.

 Women should always wipe from front to back when using the toilet.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.